How To Calculate Technical Indicators For Trading Using Pandas

 2195 23.08.2024 19:30:00.000 GMT+0330 41034.727 41212.239 40834.751 41164.203 3.5005

-2196 23.08.2024 23:30:00.000 GMT+0330 41166.215 41180.727 41153.275 41162.775 0.0983
+2196 23.08.2024 23:30:00.000 GMT+0330 41166.215 41180.727 41153.275 41162.775 0.09833.
+Code Breakdown

 The code you provided is written in Python and uses the pandas library, which is commonly used for data manipulation and analysis.
 Here's a breakdown of what each line does:

-2. df = pd.read_csv("USA30.IDXUSD_Candlestick_4_Hour_BID_24.08.2023-24.08.2024.csv"): This line reads a CSV (Comma-Separated Values) file named "USA30.IDXUSD_Candlestick_4_Hour_BID_24.08.2023-24.08.2024.csv" into a DataFrame (df).
-A DataFrame is a two-dimensional, size-mutable, and heterogeneous tabular data structure in pandas, similar to a table in a database or an Excel spreadsheet.
-The pd.read_csv() function is used to load the data from the CSV file into this DataFrame.
+import pandas as pd: This line imports thepandaslibrary and gives it the aliaspd.
+This is a standard convention to make the code more concise when usingpandasfunctions.df = pd.read_csv("USA30.IDXUSD_Candlestick_4_Hour_BID_24.08.2023-24.08.2024.csv"): This line reads a CSV (Comma-Separated Values) file named"USA30.IDXUSD_Candlestick_4_Hour_BID_24.08.2023-24.08.2024.csv"into a DataFrame (df).
+A DataFrame is a two-dimensional, size-mutable, and heterogeneous tabular data structure inpandas, similar to a table in a database or an Excel spreadsheet.
+Thepd.read_csv()function is used to load the data from the CSV file into this DataFrame.df.tail(): This line returns the last 5 rows of the DataFramedfby default.
+Thetail()function is useful to quickly inspect the end of a dataset, which might show you the most recent data points or the conclusion of the dataset.

 Check If Any Zero Volume Are Available